oemof/tespy/README.rst

   pip install -e path/to/the/repository

 If you want to use the latest features, you might want to install the **developer version**.
-See section `'Developing ' <http://tespy.readthedocs.io/en/latest/developing_oemof.html>`_ for more information.
+See section `'Developing TESPy' <http://tespy.readthedocs.io/en/latest/developing_oemof.html>`_ for more information.
 The developer version is not recommended for productive use.

 Examples
 ========

-For a short introduction on how TESPy works and how you can use it, we provid a short `Introduction ' <http://tespy.readthedocs.io/en/dev/introduction.html>`_.You can download the python scripts of the example plants from the tespy.examples folder.
+For a short introduction on how TESPy works and how you can use it, we provid a short `Introduction <http://tespy.readthedocs.io/en/dev/introduction.html>`_.You can download the python scripts of the example plants from the tespy.examples folder.

 License
 =======